Rusty-faced parrot: Distribution and habitat

 Undocumented sight records in Ecuador lead the South American Classification Committee of the American Ornithological Society to classify the species as hypothetical in that country.

-The rusty-faced parrot moslty inhabits very wet cloudforest, though H. a. velezi has been recorded where the alder Alnus acuminata has been used for reforestation.
+The rusty-faced parrot mostly inhabits very wet cloudforest, though H. a. velezi has been recorded where the alder Alnus acuminata has been used for reforestation.
 In elevation it mostly ranges between 2500 and 3000 m but has been recorded as low as 1500 m and as high as 3500 m.

 Behavior

 Movement

 Only small elevational movements are known for the rusty-faced parrot.

 Feeding

 The rusty-faced parrot feeds on seeds and fruit including those of genus Clusia and mistletoes.

 Breeding

 Nothing is known about the rusty-faced parrot's breeding biology.